 Starting a Business

 Planning to start a business?
-Overwhelmed or confused what to start with?
+Overwhelmed or confused about how and where to start?
 Starting a business involves planning, making key financial decisions, and completing a series of legal activities.
 But first of all, you need to be clear about the following in order to make your business plan work.

-- Define your vision: Determine what end results are you expecting from your business?
+- Define your vision: Determine what end results you are expecting from your business?
+Where and what do you want your business to be in the future?

-- Define your mission: Yes, it is different to a vision.
-Your mission should clearly explain the reason why your company exists.
+- Define your mission: Your mission should clearly explain the reason why your company exists, what you purpose to do now to realize your vision.

 - Define your objectives: What are your goals?
 What are you going to do to achieve your vision and mission?

-- Outline your basic strategies: Keep it clear in your mind about how are you going to accomplish the goals you just bulleted.
+- Outline your basic strategies: Keep it clear in your mind about how you are going to accomplish the goals you have identified.

 - Write down a simple action plan: Bullet out the shorter task-oriented steps needed to complete the stated objectives.